The Beast Within: A Gabriel Knight Mystery: Reception

 In the United States, The Beast Within was the fourth-best-selling computer game of January 1996, and the 17th-best-selling of the first six months of 1996.
 The game and its predecessor, Gabriel Knight: Sins of the Fathers, sold a combined total of 300,000 copies by December 1998.
 Leslie Gornstein of the Orange County Register wrote that these numbers were "considered a success in the world of adventures, according to Jensen".
 Elsewhere, Jensen expressed frustration with The Beast Within's commercial performance.
 She wrote that she had expected it to appeal to a large, mainstream audience, and remarked in retrospect, "I thought it would be top ten.
 And it was - for about a week".
 Jensen further commented that the game's Christmas Eve launch was a contributing factor to its underperformance.

 The game was very well received by critics; at GameRankings it scores 90.50% (based on 6 reviews).
 William R. Trotter of PC Gamer US wrote that "The Beast Within sets a new standard — within the graphic adventure genre, at any rate — for interactive entertainment".
 In Computer Gaming World, Johnny L. Wilson similarly declared it "a graphic adventure benchmark".

-Critic Philip Jong of Adventure Classic Gaming gave the game 5 out of 5 stars, saying that it "is an epic interactive adventure that triumphs in both gameplay and storytelling.
-It masterfully blends fantasy and a touch of real life history to add an unparalleled degree of realism to an adventure game.
-With this title, Sierra On-Line sets the standards for developing strong female leading roles; Jensen should be praised for her development of an intelligent female role model".
-A Next Generation critic likewise praised the character of Grace, as well as Joanne Takahashi's "appropriately sardonic" performance in the role.
+A Next Generation critic praised the character of Grace, as well as Joanne Takahashi's "appropriately sardonic" performance in the role.
 He compared the game favorably to Sierra's Phantasmagoria (which uses the same engine), citing the greater amount of gameplay content and better scenery, and rated it one of the overall best graphic adventures due to its "detailed and evolved storyline with an easy to use yet sophisticated graphic system".
 Maximum commented that "The Beast Within is one of the few [interactive movies] which manage to grasp the attention of the player, largely due to the interesting plot that runs throughout.
 Graphically the game is pretty smart too, the digitised actors working well with the computer-generated [scenery] on which they're super-imposed".